Material Issue Evaluation and Identification Process

 Step 3.
 Results Confirmation and Issue Identification

 As an organization that promotes the Group’s Medium-term Sustainability Plan, the committee confirmed the appropriateness of the material issue evaluation process and the prioritized issues.
 The selected material issues were then discussed by senior management and approved by the Board of Directors.
-The process used to identify material issues is reviewed annually, which guarantees the validity of the issues selected and the corresponding plan.
+The process used to identify material issues is reviewed as necessary during the development of the Medium-Term Business Plan, which guarantees the validity of the issues selected and the corresponding plan.